Moser's Shadow Problem: Shadows, silhouettes, great circles and stabbing lines

 \end{defi}

+\begin{rmk} Definitions~\ref{def:shadow-def} and~\ref{def:unboundedsilhouette} measure the \defn{size} of a polyhedron $P$ in terms of its number of vertices, as in Moser's version of the problem.
+Alternatively one can measure the combinatorial size of $3$-polyhedra in terms of vertices $v(P)$, edges $e(P)$ or facets $f(P)$, or some combination of all three terms.
+For bounded polyhedra, all three of these complexity measures are related within a linear factor by Euler's formula (cf.~\cite[pp.~189--190]{Gruenbaum}).
+Hence, the bounded shadow number and bounded silhouette span number have the same asymptotic behavior regardless of whether we use the number of edges, faces, or vertices of $P$ as a measure of its size.

+For unbounded polyhedra, there is no lower bound relating $v(P)$ to $e(P)$; there can be one vertex and arbitrarily many edges.
+However the construction in the proof of Theorem~\ref{thm:UnboundedMoserShadowProblem} has an unbounded number of vertices, edges, and facets; and Theorem~\ref{thm:UnboundedSilhouetteSpan} can be easily adapted to give the same asymptotics for $n=e(P)$ and $n=f(P)$, as the missing ``vertices at infinity'' are also visible in the silhouettes. \end{rmk}

-\begin{rmk} (1) The shadow number $\shad(P)$ is a Euclidean invariant of a $3$-polyhedron $P$, i.e. two congruent polyhedra have equal shadow numbers.
-In addition, two $3$-polyhedra $P_1$, $P_2$ which have (i) the same combinatorial type, and (ii) identical normal directions $\bv$ to each corresponding face, will necessarily have equal shadow numbers $\sha(P_1)= \sha(P_2)$, since they have identical shadow numbers $\sha( \bv; P_1) = \sha(\bv; P_2)$ for every direction $\bv$.
-Here $P_1$, $P_2$ need not be congruent polyhedra.
+\begin{rmk} We make some additional remarks concerning the effect of Euclidean and projective transformations on shadow number: \begin{enumerate} \item The shadow number is a Euclidean invariant of $3$-polyhedra, i.e.\ two congruent polyhedra have equal shadow numbers.
+In addition, two normally equivalent $3$-polyhedra, i.e.\ which have the same combinatorial type and identical normal directions to each corresponding face, have identical shadow numbers (but they are not necessarily congruent).

-(2) The shadow number of a polytope is not a projective invariant, i.e. one can exhibit examples of polytopes $P$ and $P'$ that are equivalent under a projective transformation in the sense of \cite[Appendix 2.6]{Z95} which have different shadow numbers. \end{rmk}
+\item The shadow number of a polytope is not a projective invariant, i.e.\ one can exhibit examples of polytopes that are equivalent under a projective transformation in the sense of~\cite[Appendix 2.6]{Z95} which have different shadow numbers.